 This type of irony is all about manipulation, and an effective type of irony.
 Before we jump into some Socratic irony examples, let's kick things off with a quick definition.

 Socratic irony occurs when you feign ignorance in order to get someone to admit something.
 In other words, 'playing dumb' to catch someone in a lie or to confess to something they wouldn't otherwise concede.
 It is a verbal chess match that gives your opponent a false sense of security that lures them into a trap.

 - A lawyer pressing a witness into admitting something that will help their case.

 - Your parents asking you questions about the weekend they were gone, knowing you held a party.

 Take Socratic irony to court

 “You can’t handle the truth” instantly became a classic and quotable line but pay attention to the questions leading up to that moment.
 Lt.
-Kaffee is using Socratic irony to get Col. Jessep riled up to a point where he will finally confess.
+Kaffee is using irony to get Col. Jessep riled up so he will finally confess.